 The North Quabbin Garlic and Arts Festival strives to keep our footprint soft, while modeling environmentally sound practices (and having fun while doing it!).
 Festival environmental values and practices include:

 10,000 people and only 3 bags of trash!
 At our recycling stations you will separate compostables, recyclables, and the only trash you’ll find is near the porta-potties.
 Food vendors all use compostable plates and utensils and we hope you’ll skip the need to bring in that foam coffee cup as they can’t go in the compost or be recycled.
 We are fortunate to have a great local business, Clearview Compost, who helps transform the festival compostables into fertile soil for local gardens.
 Each festival year, depending on attendance numbers, somewhere around 100 really big bags of compostables are kept out of the waste stream.
 Over a year’s time at Clearview Compost and with ample help from microbes and worms, this is transformed into fertile finished compost, an average of 10 cubic yards.
 To give you a sense of what this is, if you mix it 50/50 with loam, you can make 20 beautiful 4 x 8 raised bed gardens for those in need of fresh food.
 Which is exactly what Seeds of Solidarity, the festival umbrella organization, does!
 Visit the new ‘Gardens not Garbage’ exhibit at the recycle station near the Seeds of Solidarity booth, created by local youth in the SOL Garden program.

-We offer a free shuttle provided by Community Transit, and encourage carpools of 3 or more (or those needing accessible parking of course) for on-site parking.
+We offer a free shuttle, and require carpools of 3 or more (or those needing accessible parking of course) for on-site parking.
 Hikers can enjoy a moderately strenuous 40 minute hike from the shuttle lot directly to the festival too, and it is a great biking destination.

 Renewable Energy and Education